nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Implementation

-The new contact feature is facilitated by the `Contact` class.
-Contact class encapsulates the two attributes of a contact with the help of the `ContactName` and `ContactPhone` class.
+The new contact feature is facilitated by the `Contact` class. `Contact` class encapsulates the two attributes of a contact with the help of the `ContactName` and `ContactPhone` class.
-A new contact created will be added to the Contact list which will be saved in a JSON file.
+A new contact created will be added to the contact list which will be saved in a JSON file.

 ### Design considerations: